craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Greater Organizations/Tourist Paramilitary.md

 # Tourist Paramilitary
 ## History
 Since the beginning of 2016, a number of militants have begun to appear in small pockets throughout the nation.
-Supported by the United Nations and their local national government, the so-called 'Tourist Paramilitary' is a decentralized collection of individualized squads, groups, or clans.
+Supported by the United Nations and their local national government, the so-called 'Tourist Paramilitary' is a decentralized collection of individualized squads, groups, or clans who are all relatively friendly towards eachother.

+## Governance
 The Paramilitary is composed of a large array of soldiers, but a number of nations provide more focus and support than others - predominantly China, Japan, Russia, Germany, France, and the United Kingdom.

-## Governance
+These nations will recruit from

 ## Culture
 #### Heritage
 #### Language